Lifetimely: Income Statement - Metric Definitions

 - Net sales: Sales (including taxes) after discounts and refunds.

+- Taxes: Total taxes assessed on orders.
 Note: Taxes may include VAT, Sales Tax, or GST, depending on your country.

 - COGS: Product costs + shipping costs + transaction fees + fulfillment expenses.